 More than 150 high school students from 14 local counties competed in the East Georgia Skills Challenge on Nov.
 21 at the Augusta Exchange Club Fairgrounds.
 Charmain Z. Brackett/Augusta Good News

-In photos: Area high school students compete in 2024 East Georgia Skills Challenge Nov.
+In pictures: Area high school students compete in 2024 East Georgia Skills Challenge Nov.
 21

 More than 150 high school students from 14 local counties competed in the East Georgia Skills Challenge on Nov.
 21 at the Augusta Exchange Club Fairgrounds.
 Charmain Z. Brackett/Augusta Good News